 To quantify whether in-store demos drive purchases, it’s important to understand the difference between a demonstration and sampling.

-“Sampling involves someone just handing out free samples of the food or drink, who may know minimal information about the product or how it should be used -- but at a demo, you're pitching the brand with educated demonstration specialists who know every aspect of it," said Jesse de Agustin, CEO of EDS Strategy LLC in Philadelphia.
-"That's what our Educate, Demonstrate, Sell demo framework is all about.”
+“Sampling involves someone just handing out free samples of the food or drink, who may know minimal information about the product or how it should be used — but at a demo, you’re pitching the brand with educated demonstration specialists who know every aspect of it,” said Jesse de Agustin, CEO of “That’s what our Educate, Demonstrate, Sell demo framework is all about.”

 Benefits for new brands